 Internal Family Systems' Therapy integrated with Eye Movement Desensitisation Reprocessing Therapy.

 Integrative therapy is becoming increasingly popular in the mental health field, as it offers a more holistic approach to treatment.
 One such combination that has shown great success is blending Internal Family Systems (IFS)therapy with Eye Movement Desensitization and Reprocessing (EMDR) therapy.
-Both modalities have been extensively researched and have demonstrated effectiveness in treating a variety of mental health conditions.
-Combining the two can enhance their effectiveness and create a more comprehensive treatment plan.

 Internal Family Systems (IFS) therapy is a non-pathologizing, non-judgmental approach that views the mind as a system of sub-personalities, or “parts.”
 IFS therapy aims to help clients identify and work through their various parts, so they can achieve greater harmony and balance within themselves.
 It emphasizes the importance of self-compassion, curiosity, and non-judgmental awareness.